dhariniramaswamy/uncommon_hacks_capp23/README.md

 # Uncommon Hacks Hackathon
-In this project, we created a simple front-end protoype for an eco-conscious coffeeshop.
+For the 2023 Uncommon Hacks Hackathon, we created a simple front-end protoype for an eco-conscious coffeeshop.
 When users order food and drinks online, they can see the environmental impact of their choices.